-\end{theorem} \begin{proof} As $\tau_k:\Interval_{k-1}\ni {\it m} \mapsto \tau_k(m)\in \mathfrak{R}_k$ is bijective, every $r\in \mathfrak{R}_k$ can be replaced in (\ref{preclosed-form 3}) by $\tau_k(m)$, $m\in \Interval_{k-1}$.
-Thus as claimed. \end{proof} This is also an explicit alternative to the recurrence formula (\ref{Hessenbergian recurrence}) for the $k$-th order Hessenbergian.
-An algorithm associated with a computer program are presented in Appendix \ref{Appendix: Algorithms} (Algorithm \ref{algo.
-Compact}).
-The program is formulated by the Mathematica symbolic language and expands the formula (\ref{compact-form}) yielding an equivalent result to that obtained directly by algorithms evaluating determinants, including the recurrence in (\ref{Hessenbergian recurrence}).
+as claimed. \end{proof} The compact representation of Hessenbergians in eq. (\ref{compact-form}) must be compared with the corresponding nested sum representation of Hessenbergians (see \cite{MaTo16} or eq. (\ref{Marrero}) herein) and Mallik's combinatorial formula in \cite{MaEx98}, as adjusted for Hessenbergians in \cite{MaTo16} (see eq.
+(9) therein).
+The formula in eq. (\ref{compact-form}) is also an explicit and compact alternative representation to the recurrence formula (\ref{Hessenbergian recurrence}) for the $k$th order Hessenbergian.
+An algorithm for its evaluation associated with a computer program are presented in Appendix \ref{Appendix: Algorithms}, Algorithm \ref{algo.
+Compact}.
+The program is formulated by the Mathematica symbolic language and verifies the formula (\ref{compact-form}), by yielding an identical result to the one obtained directly by algorithms evaluating determinants, including the recurrence in eq. (\ref{Hessenbergian recurrence}).